go-sql-driver/mysql/README.md

 ## Testing / Development
 To run the driver tests you may need to adjust the configuration.
-See [this Wiki-Page](https://github.com/go-sql-driver/mysql/wiki/Testing "Testing") for details.
+See the [Testing Wiki-Page](https://github.com/go-sql-driver/mysql/wiki/Testing "Testing") for details.

 Go-MySQL-Driver is not feature-complete yet.
 Your help is very appreciated.
 If you want to contribute, you can work on an [open issue](https://github.com/go-sql-driver/mysql/issues?state=open) or review a [pull request](https://github.com/go-sql-driver/mysql/pulls).